andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/loading-a-receipt-for-validation-with-swift.md

     }
 }</pre>

-So the validator simply lets the `ReceiptLoader` instance do it&#8217;s loading job.
-If it doesn&#8217;t return any data containing a receipt to work with, the validator will catch the error and return the `.error` `ReceiptValidationResult` case with the error cast to a `ReceiptValidationError` as an associated value.
+So the validator simply lets the `ReceiptLoader` instance do it's loading job.
+If it doesn't return any data containing a receipt to work with, the validator will catch the error and return the `.error` `ReceiptValidationResult` case with the error cast to a `ReceiptValidationError` as an associated value.

-The View Controller is what calls `validateReceipt()`, so it will be waiting to deal with the `ReceiptValidationResult` that&#8217;s returned by the `ReceiptValidator`.
+The View Controller is what calls `validateReceipt()`, so it will be waiting to deal with the `ReceiptValidationResult` that's returned by the `ReceiptValidator`.

 <a name="receipt-loader-implementation" class="jump-target"></a>

 ### ReceiptLoader implementation

-The `ReceiptLoader` has the sole responsibility of going to receipt storage location on a user&#8217;s device and attempting to discover the receipt and pull out the contents of that file in the form of a `Data` instance if it&#8217;s there.
+The `ReceiptLoader` has the sole responsibility of going to receipt storage location on a user's device and attempting to discover the receipt and pull out the contents of that file in the form of a `Data` instance if it's there.

-Here&#8217;s the implementation with explanation to follow:
+Here's the implementation with explanation to follow:

 <pre class="lang:swift decode:true " title="ReceiptLoader.swift" >struct ReceiptLoader {
     let receiptUrl = Bundle.main.appStoreReceiptURL